rustamagasanov/pruner/README.md

 ## How to start

-The service has bundle of gems specified within a `Gemfile`.
+The service utilizes `bundler` and the gems used lie within a `Gemfile`.

 The service uses `Rack` middleware and `Puma` as a server, there are no specific configs for it, so it runs with the default configuration.
 The basic command is `bundle exec rackup -p *port* -E *environment*`